Flooding + Stormwater

 Floods are one of the most common natural disasters in the U.S.

-Do not walk through flowing water.
-Drowning is the number one cause of death during flash floods.
-Currents can be deceptive.
+• Do not walk through flowing water.
 Six inches of moving water can knock you off your feet.

-Turn around, don’t drown.
+• Turn around, don’t drown.
 Do not drive through flood waters.
 As little as 12 inches of rapidly moving water can wash a vehicle off the road.
-There may be hazards under the water you cannot see.

-Stay away from power lines and electrical wires.
-After drownings, electrocution is the second most frequent cause of flood deaths.
-Stay out of flooded basements.
+• Stay away from power lines and electrical wires, and avoid flooded basements.
 Water may be energized due to contact with a house electrical panel or other source.